almira-nur/gnn/README.md

 # 6.7960 Final Project Fall 2025
 ## *Can Non-Equivariant GNNs Learn to be Equivariant From Data Alone?*

-Understanding the role of SO(3) equivariance for molecular Gibbs Free Energy prediction over the QM9 Dataset.
+Comparative analysis of SE(3)-equivariant and non-equivariant Graph Neural Networks for molecular property prediction on the QM7-X dataset.

 This project uses uv.